FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 BD19 - Sample Brotherhood Retreat Agenda 5

-LEAD and Educational Programming
+LEAD Program and Educational Programs

-BD20 - To be considered as a nominee for Executive Board, the chapter has in place a bylaw that requires members to complete Phases I and II of the LEAD Program.
+BD20 - To be considered as a nominee for the Executive Board, the chapter has in place a bylaw that requires members to complete Phases I and II of the LEAD Program.

 BD21 - The chapter has a position of Career Development Chairman who helps with LEAD Phase IV implementation as well as directing information on career fairs, career resources, jobs, and internships to the chapter.